Hang gliding mid 1980s

-At Ager in northern Spain in 1999 I met a German pilot still flying a Duck.
+At Ager in northern Spain in 1999 I (the original author of this web site) met a German pilot still flying a Duck.
 It had appropriately vintage colours: Brown and yellow sailcloth.
 I asked why he flew such an old glider.
 He explained that he had tried newer wings, but he liked his Duck better.

 See the related topics menu Sport Kites/Wills Wing of California.